Pioreactor/docs.pioreactor/user-guide/50-Troubleshooting/Stirring troubleshooting.md

 import Highlight from '@site/src/components/Highlight';
 import * as colors from '@site/src/components/constants';

+### Stirring is making a grinding noise.

+Likely the fan's magnets are striking the 4mm screws above it.
+See [this section](/user-guide/troubleshooting-stirring#the-magnets-rub-against-the-plastic-screws-above-them-causing-the-stirring-performance-to-be-degraded--stop) if so.

 ### UI is reporting "Stirring RPM is 0", or stirring self-test failed.